ROBOTIS-GIT/emanual/docs/en/edu/bioloid/premium.md

   4. GND
   5. OUT2 : 3.3V Output (Maximum Allowed Current 0.3A)

-`Note` Please use the 5P Cable when using other sensors.
+**NOTE** : Please use the 5P Cable when using other sensors.
 The 5P cable can be purchased from ROBOTIS.
 {: .notice}

 ### Controlling User’s Device